phflot/tfake/README.md

 ## Pre-trained models

-The models for the thermalization as well as the landmarkers can be downloaded from [here](https://drive.google.com/drive/folders/1-ppKS4xuBY-EbmGCkvKTLYMXHA3lK8R8?usp=sharing).
+The models for the thermalization can be downloaded from [here](https://drive.google.com/drive/folders/1-ppKS4xuBY-EbmGCkvKTLYMXHA3lK8R8?usp=sharing).

 ### Thermalization